mps9506/quarto-lapreprint/README.md

 ### Margin content

 The content on the first page is customizable.
-The first content is the `kind`, for example, "Original Research", "Review Article", "Retrospective" etc. And then the `pub-date`, which is by default the date you compiled the document.
+The first content is the `kind`, for example, "Original Research", "Review Article", "Retrospective" etc. And then the `pub-date`, which is by default the date you compiled the document if not specified.
+Note that currently you must use the Typst `datetime` format[^date].

+[^date]: I'd prefer to use raw strings here, but I'm confused about how Quarto handles dates and how to pass them to Typst which has its own builtin date handling functions.
+So this is subject to change.

 ```yaml
 kind: "Notebook Tutorial"